-Bump and run Patterns Guideline (PDF)
+Bump and run Patterns Guide (PDF)

 The Bump and Run chart model is a remarkable reversal pattern that will help you identify the end of a trend and the beginning of a new one.
 It is an advanced chart pattern that helps traders figure out the end of a trend and the start of a new one.
 Bump and Run strategy trading have a that is considered a very aggressive market system.
 One of its aims is to capitalize on very fast-moving markets.
 We are working hard to develop the most comprehensive guide on different chart pattern strategies.
-In order to understand the psychology of this chart pattern read this article, we will explain it as simply as possible.
+In order to understand the psychology of this chart pattern read this chart pattern guide, we will explain it as simply as possible.

-Bump and run Patterns Guide
+Bump and run Patterns FAQ

 What is bump and run in trading ?